farmani60/einstein-riddle-algorithm/README.md

 * the Norwegian lives next to the blue house
 * the man who smokes blend has a neighbor who drinks water

 Einstein wrote this riddle this century.
-He said that 98% of the world could not solve it.
+He said that 98% of the world could not solve it. [ He might have been kidding! :) ]